 First, I sand everything down to a very smooth finish.
 I dry-fit boards, paying attention to staggering the joints.
 I pre-design a support frame but don’t put it together just yet.
 Usually, I try to find boards with a lot of character and don’t mind hardware holes or splits.
 I’ll just clamp it together for the time being.
 When the cutouts are done, I’ll mount them together by installing them onto two vertical pieces of wood.
 Larger pieces may require larger frames, and sometimes gluing the joints too.

 Then, it’s time to start sketching!
 I am inspired by many things, and when I get an idea, I just go for it.
-I cut out the design after I'm finally satisfied with the sketch and design.
+I cut out the design after I’m finally satisfied with the sketch and design.
 You can use a jigsaw or a bandsaw, or even a hand saw if you’re only making one small piece.
-Then I put it all back together, installing it with a nail gun, and start the painting and/or staining, depending on the look I’m going for.
+Then I put it all back together, installing it with a nail gun, and start the painting pallets and/or staining them, depending on the look I’m going for.

 After some detail work, you’ll end up with a 4’ tall or wide, one-of-a-kind piece of art.
 Sometimes I add lights, and then it becomes an entirely different piece of art at night.
 All of the lighting I install is battery powered and remote controlled with eight modes and a timer.
 You could use A/C lighting if you chose, too.